EricMFischer/svm-political-election/README.md

 <b>Part	1: Face Social Traits	Classification (or	Regression)</b><br/>
 The goal of this task is to train binary SVMs (or SVRs) to predict the perceived traits (social attributes) from facial photographs.
-You can use the pre-computed facial keypoint locations and extract HoG (histogram of oriented gradient) features using the enclosed MATLAB function.
+One may use the pre-computed facial keypoint locations and extract HoG (histogram of oriented gradient) features using the enclosed MATLAB function.
 You can further try your own favorite features.
-[NOTE: We do not explicitly divide the image set into train/test sets.
-Therefore, you need to perform k-fold cross-validation and report the obtained accuracy.]

 <b>1.1 Classification	by Landmarks</b><br/>
-The first step of your assignment is to train 14 SVMs or SVRs only using the provided facial landmarks as features.
+The first step is to train 14 SVMs or SVRs only using the provided facial landmarks as features.
 Write a script which reads the annotation file and the landmark file.
 Then train 14 models - one for each attribute dimension using the training examples.
-After training is done, you should apply the learned classifiers on the test examples and measure performance (classification accuracy) of the classifiers.
-Since the labels are imbalanced (different number of positive vs negative examples), you should report the average precisions.
+After training is done, apply the learned classifiers on the test examples and measure performance (classification accuracy) of the classifiers.
+Since the labels are imbalanced (different number of positive vs negative examples), report the average precisions.
 Perform k-fold cross-validation to choose the LIBSVM parameters.
 [Report: (1) Average accuracies and precisions on training and testing data for each of the 14 models.
 (2) The LIBSVM parameters of the 14 models.]
-[NOTE: When training SVM classifiers with LIBSVM or other libraries, you can specify a parameter ("C") to control the trade-off between classification accuracy and regularization.
-You should tune this parameter if you believe your classifiers are over-fitting.]
+[NOTE: When training SVM classifiers with LIBSVM or other libraries, one may specify a parameter ("C") to control the trade-off between classification accuracy and regularization.
+Tune this parameter if classifiers are over-fitting.]

 <b>1.2 Classification	by Rich Features</b><br/>
 The next step is to extract richer visual features (appearance) from the images.
-Here, you should include the HoG (histogram of oriented gradient) features and can additionally choose whatever feature you want to try.
-Then repeat the earlier step to train and test your models, but using augmented features: [landmark] and [new appearance feature].
-You can concatenate two types of feature vectors into one.
+Here, include the HoG (histogram of oriented gradient) features and can additionally choose whatever feature you want to try.
+Then repeat the earlier step to train and test models, but using augmented features: [landmark] and [new appearance feature].
+One may concatenate two types of feature vectors into one.
 Compare the performance with the previous one.
 [Report: (1) Average accuracies and precisions on training and testing data for each of the 14 models.
 (2) The LIBSVM parameters of the 14 models.
-(3) The names of the features you have used.
+(3) The names of the features used.
 (4) Comparison to classification by landmarks (1.1).]

 <b>Part	2: Election	Outcome	Predictions</b><br/>
 <b>2.1 Direct	Prediction by Rich Features</b><br/>
-Using the same features that you developed in the section 1.2, train a classifier to classify the election outcome.
+Using the same features developed in the section 1.2, train a classifier to classify the election outcome.
 [Report: (1) Average accuracies on training and testing data.
 (2) The chosen model parameters.]
-[NOTE: We do not divide the second image set into a train and a test set.
-Perform k-fold or leave-one-out cross-validation and report the average accuracy / precisions.
-The point is to achieve an accuracy higher than chance.]

 <b>2.2 Prediction	by	Face	Social	Traits</b><br/>
 We finally consider a two-layer-model in which we first project each facial image in a 14-dimensional attribute space and second perform binary classification of the election outcome in the obtained feature space.
-Specifically, you need to apply the classifiers that you trained in the section 1.2 to each politician's image and collect all the outputs of 14 classifiers (use real-valued confidence instead of label).
+Specifically, apply the classifiers trained in section 1.2 to each politician's image and collect all the outputs of 14 classifiers (using real-valued confidence instead of a label).
 Treat these outputs in 14 categories as a new feature vector that represents the image.
 Since each race comprises two candidates, a simple trick is to define a pair of politicians as one data point by subtracting a trait feature vector A from another vector B, and train a binary classifier.
 Do not include a bias term.
-Then you can again train SVM classifiers using these new feature vectors.
+Then one can again train SVM classifiers using these new feature vectors.
 Compare the result with direct prediction in 2.1.
 [Report: (1) Average accuracies on training and testing data.
 (2) The chosen model parameters.
 (3) Comparison to direct prediction by rich features (2.1).]